 It’s been a quiet week on the farm.
 Spring is a few months away.
 There is still winter misery in the valley.
 Over the winter Ray tore down the 9N and rebuilt it.
 The chicken coop needs an overhaul, including two tires.
-It’s been a couple years since the bearings have been changed.
+It’s been a couple of years since the bearings have been changed.
 Father Thomas’ homily touched on Lamentations.
 Guys complain about their honey-do lists.
 Guys that live in 3500 sq ft homes at the end of a cul-de-sac.
-Men who would shut their mouth after a day of chores on the farm.
+Men who would shut their mouths after a day of chores on the farm.
 My Dad offered to help Ray and got to a lawn chair in the barn before he had to sit a spell.

 I never lived in a cul-de-sac.
-My Dad’s house is in a tree covered suburb of Philly.
+My Dad’s house is in a tree-covered suburb of Philly.
 When I headed west in a Trailways bus out of Cherry Hill I was dazzled by the bright lights of the City 3,000 miles distant.
 The City by the Bay called to me and I answered with a bus ticket.
 I stopped on the east side of San Francisco Bay at my grandmother’s house in Albany, CA. My Dad said I’d never last living in the city.

 It’s been forty years in the city.
 My Dad has a few chairs on the farm in Merida.
-One is in the living room with a shoe-box full of remote controls.
+One is in the living room with a shoebox full of remote controls.
 He commands the entertainment from that chair.
-Another is an Amish made cane rocking chair with a commanding porch view of the farm.
-He used to take visitors and talk to the farm hands.
+Another is an Amish-made cane rocking chair with a commanding porch view of the farm.
+He used to take visitors and talk to the farmhands.
 Lately, he sleeps in that chair most of the day.

 Shall I Stay With Misery in the Valley?